aws-neuron/aws-neuron-sdk/tools/tutorials/torch-neuronx-profiling-with-tb.rst

 .. note::

-   Check :ref:`Tensorboard Interface Overview` to understand Tensorboard interface
+   Check :ref:`Tensorboard Interface Overview` to understand TensorBoard interface

 The Operator Level Trace views are the same format plus an id at the